 The private development is called Playacar.
 It is a high end development that was started in 1979.
 It preserved most of the large trees and left space for a 18 hole golf course, parks and wide winding streets.

 Where is Playacar?

 What is the difference between Phase 1 and Phase 2 of Playacar?

 Playacar is divided up into two phases, Phase 1 and Phase 2.
 Phase 1 is smaller and mainly residential houses with only a few small hotels.
+This area is one of the few areas with beachfront houses in the Riviera Maya.
 Phase 2 is the larger section and includes a large golf course, houses, condos, a bird aviary park, small shopping area and several all inclusive hotels.

 The main entrances to both Phase 1 and Phase 2 are on the south end of 10th Avenue.
 Phase 1 only has one entrance as well as exit.
 Phase 2 has 4 entrances and exits but the main on is at the end of 10th Avenue.
 Below are photos of the two entrances.

 There are Mayan ruins in Playacar.
 They are not huge but interesting to walk by and take some snapshots.
 They are open to anyone in Playacar and there is no charge for them.
 Occasionally you will see a wedding taking place on the grounds.

 The best Mayan ruins in Playacar are in Phase 1.
 Below you can see a photo of part of the ruins.

 The beaches in front of Phase 1 and 2 are very nice because they are wide and not too crowded.
 It even made our top 5 beach list for Playa Del Carmen!